AgentschapPlantentuinMeise/update-metadata-zenodo/README.md

 - To process batches of records, you need the Zenodo record IDs for these records.
 List them in a text file similar to the examples in this repository, with `id` as a header.

 - To launch the script, you can run `python3 update_community.py filename.txt` from the directory where both the script and the list of ids (`filename.txt`) can be found.

+- To check whether everything went well, you can check the `quicklog upd.txt` file.
+All requests should give a response code of 200, 201 or 202.
+If there are any Python errors, they may be indicated here.
+Errors at the Zenodo side (e.g. 400, 403, 500) may be more extensively described in the logged JSON responses in the `updlog.txt` file.
+This file logs all JSON responses for all requests, so it may grow quite big, in particular if your records have a large number of files.